Pather Panchali: Filming

 Ray thus had to borrow money to shoot enough footage to persuade prospective producers to finance the whole film.
 To raise funds, he continued to work as a graphic designer, pawned his life insurance policy and sold his collection of gramophone records.
 Production manager Anil Chowdhury convinced Ray's wife, Bijoya, to pawn her jewels.
 Ray still ran out of money partway through filming, which had to be suspended for nearly a year.
 Thereafter shooting was done only in intermittent bursts.
 Ray later admitted that the delays had made him tense and that three miracles saved the film: "One, Apu's voice did not break.
 Two, Durga did not grow up.
 Three, Indir Thakrun did not die".

 Bidhan Chandra Roy, the Chief Minister of West Bengal, was requested by an influential friend of Ray's mother to help the production.
 The Chief Minister obliged, and government officials saw the footage.
 The Home Publicity Department of the West Bengal government assessed the cost of backing the film and sanctioned a loan, given in instalments, allowing Ray to finish production.
 (Note: Ray writes that the amount of loan was Rs 70,000.
 (Ray 2005)) The government misunderstood the nature of the film, believing it to be a documentary for rural uplift, and recorded the loan as being for "roads improvement", a reference to the film's title.

 Monroe Wheeler, head of the department of exhibitions and publications at New York's Museum of Modern Art (MoMA), who was in Calcutta in 1954, heard about the project and met Ray.
 He considered the incomplete footage to be of very high quality and encouraged Ray to finish the film so that it could be shown at a MoMA exhibition the following year.
 Six months later, American director John Huston visited India for some early location scouting for The Man Who Would Be King (eventually made in 1975).
 Wheeler had asked Huston to check the progress of Ray's project.
 Huston saw excerpts of the unfinished film and recognised "the work of a great film-maker".
 Because of Huston's positive feedback, MoMA helped Ray with additional money.

+Kishore Kumar, a close friend and relative of Ray who he had immense respect for him gave 5000 rupees to save the film from being shut down.

 Including the delays and hiatuses in production, it took three years to complete the shooting of Pather Panchali.